Ultranet (product)

 The Ultranet was an online learning management system developed for the Victorian Department of Education and Early Childhood Development in Australia to provide extensive services to students, parents and teachers in government schools.
 The Ultranet was built by Australian IT firm CSG and phased into school use between 2006 and 2010.
 Following an audit in 2012 that found that the Ultranet seriously lacked the features and functionality it was intended to deliver, the Victorian government announced that it would be abandoning support for the system at the end of 2013.

-Ultranet was the subject of Operation Dunham, an investigation made by the Independent Broad-Based Anti-Corruption Commission into the development and rollout of Ultranet.
+Ultranet was the subject of Operation Dunham, an investigation made by the Independent Broad-Based Anti-Corruption Commission into the development and rollout of Ultranet, including the role played by Glen Waverley Secondary College in oversdeeing itd formation and rollout.
 This operation found corruption in the tender process, and laid charges against three individuals.
-It also reported that the cost of Ultranet potentially reached $240 million dollars, far more than the initial estimate of $60 million.
+It also reported that the cost of Ultranet potentially reached $240 million, far more than the initial estimate of $60 million.